nextpyp/pyp/docs/tutorials/surface_milo.rst

           - Set ``Logging level`` to *"diagnostic (debug)"*

         Then you will be able to see many different metrics in the logs.
-Refer to the end of the tutorial for their descriptions.
+Refer to the end of this tutorial for their descriptions.

       .. figure:: ../images/surface_milo/iteration_1_embedding.webp